prezi/webdevstarterkit/README.md

   configuration management tool that lets you manage infrastructure as code.
     - **tutorial: [Chef course][chef_tutorial]**
-- Learn to use Python debugger.
-Even best engineers make mistake.
+- Learn to use the Python debugger.
+Even the best engineers make mistake.
 The era of `print` statements is over.
     - **article: [PDB][python_debugger]**
 - Learn about databases.